Cheesecake Filled Cupcakes are super simple starting with a cake mix but filled with chocolate chip cheesecake mixture in the centers!

 Cheesecake Filled Cupcakes

-- Yellow or chocolate cake mix made per the box instructions
+- 15.25 ounce yellow cake mix made per the box instructions (any flavor works)

-- 1 brick 8 oz cream cheese, softened to room temp
+- 8 ounces cream cheese softened to room temp

 - Pillsbury Chocolate Fudge Filled Pastry Bag for frosting